EFTEC/PdoOne/README.md

 >
 > Every decimal version means that it patches/fixes/refactoring a previous functionality i.e. 1.5.0 -> 1.5.1 (fix)

+* 2.30 2022-02-28
+  * Update PdoOneCli to version 0.9
+    * The CLI is almost functional with the new engine however it requires some cleanups.
 * 2.29 2022-02-20

-  * Added as a binary file
+  * Added as a binary file (vendor/bin/pdoonecli)

 * 2.27 2022-02-19